-However, some children have chronic middle ear infections, which is known as otitis media or OM, that don’t clear up easily and may lead to other problems like temporary hearing loss.
+Ear infections are one of the most common reasons parents take their kids to the doctor, and most kids will have had at least one middle ear infection by their third birthday.
+But some children have chronic middle ear infections, which are known as otitis media, that don’t clear up easily and may lead to other problems like temporary hearing loss.

-When this occurs, your child's doctor may refer you to a pediatric ear, nose and throat (ENT) specialist who may suggest surgery to place tiny tubes in the eardrums to help prevent future ear infections.
+When this occurs, your child's doctor may refer you to a pediatric ear, nose and throat specialist, also called an ENT or otolaryngologist.
+They may suggest ear tube surgery in which a surgeon places tiny tubes in your child’s eardrums to help prevent future ear infections.

-Ear tube surgery is a safe procedure with a very low risk of serious complications.
-More than half a million kids get ear tube surgery every year—usually when they’re 1 to 3 years old—making it the most common childhood surgery performed with anesthesia.
+More than half a million kids have ear tube surgery every year—usually when they’re 1 to 3 years old—making it the most common children’s surgery performed under anesthesia.

-Surgery should only be considered if ear infections become a chronic problem.
-This may be indicated if your child has one or more of the following symptoms:
+Ear tube surgery may be recommended if your child has one or more of the following symptoms:

-- Four or more ear infections in a six-month time period
+- Three or more ear infections in a six-month time period

-- Six or more ear infections in a year
+- Four to six or more ear infections in a year

 - Long-term bacterial ear infections that don’t improve with antibiotics